 How-to search has been steadily growing in popularity for years and there’s no sign the trend is going to slow down any time soon.

-I am sure these stats are going to be even more skewed towards how-to video content demand now with lots of people at home deciding to use that time to learn a new thing or two.
+I am sure these stats are going to be even more skewed towards how-to video content demand now, with more people comfortable with online learning and remote work.

 There are lots of types of video tutorials you can easily include in your content marketing calendar.